 The numbers agree.
-A Fortune article says the company’s revenue last year reached $113m and its 40% annual growth looks set to continue.
+This Fortune article says the company’s revenue reached $113m and its 40% annual growth looks set to continue.

-The company was in the news earlier this year when it became evident CEO Dave Goldberg isn’t interested in an IPO a la Facebook, where his wife Sheryl Sandberg is COO.
+The company was in the news earlier this year when it became evident CEO Dave Goldberg wasn’t interested in an IPO a la Facebook, where his wife Sheryl Sandberg was COO.
 He reckons Survey Monkey is generating enough cash for investors without having to sell shares.

 Six reasons to use SurveyMonkey

 It’s probably got something to do with the name, but one feels quickly at ease with the (actually fairly complex) steps required for an online survey.
 It must have been difficult to get to the current user interface, as a few design elements still do not flow exactly right, but in the main this sets the online standard for survey tools.

 If you’re doing a market research survey about how user friendly your company’s website is, you’re not the first.
 One of the important benefits of using SurveyMonkey now is its many years of experience it draws on for your benefit.
 Of course you can do completely bespoke surveys, but if you need to get a quality, run-of-the-mill study out quickly, a lot of the work has already been done.

 The wrong wording and style can easily render questions useless.
 But not if you are guided by tested and verified questions.
 I think this is an important part of SurveyMonkey’s success.
 Even a relatively inexperienced person can create and conduct a survey that contains questions guaranteed to deliver the intended results.